hitokiri-mata/katacoda-courses/kubernetes-fundamentals/configmap-secret/step2-create.md

 Once the configuration data is stored in ConfigMaps, the containers can access the data.
 Pods grant their containers access to the ConfigMaps through these three techniques:

-- through the application command line arguments,
+- through the application command-line arguments,
 - through the system environment variables accessible by the application,
 - through a specific read-only file accessible by the application.

-The next steps explore these access techniques.
+The next steps, explore these access techniques.